fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 In one of these sits I had a moment of immense emotional release where I learned that it's possible to forgive and love even those that have hurt you the most.[^2]
 I felt a stream of energy which I can best describe as a moment where I channeled some kind of divine forgiveness.
-I was not under control, and I've never felt anything quite like this, and once it was over it left me in a warm and fuzzy state of understanding and love.
+I've never felt anything quite like this, and once it was over it left me in a warm and fuzzy state of understanding and love.
-I wrote a lot about this moment.
+I wrote a lot about this moment and it was very cathartic.
 Maybe one day I'll share it on here.

-Part of the process of [self-authorship](https://en.wikipedia.org/wiki/Self-authorship) involved making friends with my fear of failure.
+I also spent quite a bit of time making friends with my fear of failure.
 A common theme the past year has been making an effort to leave my local talent bubble and expose myself to the best and most talented people out there.
-This led to a ton of heartbreak as I found out just how much of my identity and self-worth was wrapped up in feeling smart.
+This led to a ton of heartbreak as I found out just how much of my identity and self-worth was wrapped up around feeling like the smartest person in the room.
-Once I got past that though, I found myself doing some really interesting but hard things where failing was an inevitable part of the process.
+Once I got past that though, I found myself doing some really interesting but hard things where failing at some point was inevitable
 Who would've thought a PhD in robotics and AI is hard?
 Or that self-driving cars don't work on the first try?
-And that's where I learned just how much I hate failing.
+And that's where I learned just how much I hate failing and began doing everything to avoid it at all costs.
+Unfortunately, as David Deutsch writes: errors are inevitable.
-So I focused on this and I began to re-frame failure as an error-correction mechanism.
+So I focused on this and re-framed failure as an error-correction mechanism.
-David Deutsch said it best: errors are inevitable.
 So, don't spend all your energy trying to be perfect, instead, maximize your error correction![^3] Increase speed of iteration.
 Fail fast!
-I began to notice how much procrastination, even with relatively simple tasks, was because of the following simple idea: there's probably a better way of solving what I'm trying to do and I don't know about it yet.
-So I might as well not try.

-Speaking of trying new things, I find myself at an interesting point in my life: I'm single AND I feel pretty comfortable with who I am.
+I find myself at an interesting point in life: I'm single AND I feel pretty comfortable with who I am.
 Unfortunately, these two have never happened at the same time before.
-So, I've started shooting my shot, and approaching women I would've never had the confidence to talk to before.
+So, I've started shooting my shot, and approaching women I would've never had the confidence to talk to before, making friends with the idea of rejection.
 At the start I found it hilarious how my body would go into full fight-or-flight mode when talking to a beautiful girl.
 Sweaty palms, heart pounding, and shaking hands.
 All because I was talking to an attractive human being.
 Lots to write about here, but it's definitely been an interesting development in my life.

 Mostly, I've gained a whole new level of appreciation and respect for women and femininity.
-As a man, I'm majorly rewarded by displaying confidence and competence.
+As a guy, I'm majorly rewarded by displaying confidence and competence.
-This is not a complaint, I've become very attuned with masculinity and my desire to develop to my fullest extent.
+And I actually enjoy that.
+As I've become more attuned with my masculinity, I find great joy in finding confidence in myself and gettings good at skills I care about.
 It just feels part of who I am.
-But life has lots of ups and down, and as scary as it sounds, it's nice to feel safe in a space of vulnerability.
+But life has lots of ups and down, and once in a while, it's nice to feel safe enough to be vulnerable with my feelings, hopes, and dreams.
 I've been hurt in this space before, and it's definitely taken time to open up again.
-However, I was fortunate enough to meet a particularly beautiful girl that changed how I viewed all this.
+Fortunatnely, I've been fortunate enough to meet a particularly beautiful girl that changed how I viewed all this.
 She showed me how it's ok to drop the mask and be vulnerable.
-Safely.
-It was in these moments of tenderness, in the warm, and loving embrace of someone that cares for you, that masculine and the feminine energy fall into place like two pieces of a puzzle.
+In these moments of tenderness, in the warm, and loving embrace of someone that cares for you, I felt how masculine and the feminine energy perfectly fall into place like two pieces of a puzzle.
-When you look into the eyes of a woman you love, you see the entire universe, and your purpose becomes so clear.
 The yin and the yang.
 It's beautiful.
 It's powerful.